cepitacio/terraform-provider-haproxy/docs/resources/stack.md

 - `var_name` (String) The variable name for the tcp-request rule.
 - `var_scope` (String) The variable scope for the tcp-request rule.

-Read-Only:

-- `index` (Number) The index/order of the tcp-request rule (automatically managed by the provider).

 <a id="nestedblock--backend--tcp_response_rules"></a>
 ### Nested Schema for `backend.tcp_response_rules`